tensorchord/envd/docs/proposals/20230201-incremental-development.md

 - We should be able to get the command history and extract the relevant lines for users to review.
   - it's hard to generate the `envd` function calls, so users may need to take more effort to find out which one they need

+## Others

+- For the docker runner, since it will mount the working directory, these changes will be written to the disk directly.
+- For the envd-server runner, users may need to sync changes by using git.

 ## TBD

 * Should we use a lock file or not?
 If so, should we use a JSON file?